Eleonore9/embark-template/README.md

 ## Why?

-I wanted something small that could get me up and running quickly, with tests that worked out of the box.
+I wanted something small that could get new exploratory projects up and running quickly, with tests that work out of the box.

 ## Notes